How Bulldozers Became a Symbol of Anti-Muslim Hate in India

 Over the past week, Nuh, a small, poor town in the northern state of Haryana, has become a heaped pile of rock and debris after authorities demolished hundreds of homes and shops with bulldozers.
 Many of the trampled buildings belonged to Muslims, who form 77% of the district’s local population, according to India's 2011 census.

 The demolition drive followed violent clashes between Hindus and Muslims on July 31 and continued over three days, killing at least six people and injuring several others.
 They began when Nuh’s Muslim residents began pelting stones at a hardline Hindu group passing through town during a religious procession, provoked by rumors that a notorious Hindu vigilante would be in attendance.
-The situation escalated into street riots, with angry mobs from both communities vandalizing property and torching cars before authorities intervened and imposed a curfew.
+The situation escalated into street riots, with angry mobs from both communities vandalizing property and torching cars before authorities intervened.

 Civil society groups say the demolition drive in Nuh is just one example among many of how bulldozers have become a major extrajudicial tool wielded by politicians from the ruling Hindu nationalist Bharatiya Janata Party (BJP) to destroy homes, businesses, and places of worship of thousands of Muslims.